CBD capsules are one of the easiest ways to take CBD.

 These RE Botanicals Full Spectrum CBD Capsules stand out because they’re certified “glyphosate residue free” by the Detox Project, a nongovernmental European certification body.

 Glyphosate is a chemical herbicide that’s better known by the brand name Roundup.
-Marketed and sold by the chemical giant Monsanto, Roundup is the most widely used weedkiller in the world.
-It’s so ubiquitous that it turns up in rainwater and animal tissue across the globe.
+It’s the most widely used weedkiller in the world.

 It also causes cancer, according to an agency of the World Health Organization.